 Anton Bruckner was an Austrian Roman Catholic of deep, childlike piety.
 Knowing that he possessed great musical gifts, he spent all his life trying to use them for the glory of the giver.
 For Bruckner, music was a way to God.

 One of the most fascinating passages in Bruckner is the Coda to the Finale of Symphony No. 8 in C Minor.
-An extended Plagal cadence culminates with the simultaneous reappearance of the main themes of the four movements in C Major, before the symphony ends with the whole orchestra, a hundred or more musicians, playing the same three notes, E, D, and C, which had repeatedly sounded in the background in different parts.
-The C Major is preceded by a long and searching tonal digression and the great rise of F Major, until, after a wonderful dissonance, the music turns emphatically to the light.
+An extended Plagal cadence culminates with the simultaneous reappearance of the main themes of the four movements in C Major.
+The turn to C Major is preceded by a long and searching tonal digression and the great rise of F Major, until, after a wonderful dissonance (bar 686), the music opens emphatically to the light.
 A burst of affirmation, viscerally transcendental, opens the way.
 Paradise sounds in your bones, and stays with you, a spiritual gift, like the afterglow of solemn liturgy.
 The feeling of everyday life is transformed.
 You are anchored for a time in the thought-feeling of God.
 Religion, indeed.

 Many conductors fail to maintain clarity while deploying such vast forces of sound.
 An example is Wilhelm Furtwängler, whose attempts at the Coda to the Finale sometimes sound like a building being destroyed by bombs.
 Another is Georg Solti, whose 1992 version with the Chicago Symphony Orchestra seems to me to stagger about in confusion until it becomes hopelessly mired in fudge.
 Solti lacks the excuse of the poor quality of early sound recording that we might allow to stand in the case of Furtwängler.
 But to give Furtwängler his due, he performed many versions of Bruckner’s Eighth, some of which are reference recordings today.
 Other conductors are too wary of the low brass, or have orchestras with brass sections that are just not up to the task.
 An example here is Carlo Maria Giulini, whose version with the Vienna Philharmonic Orchestra from 1985 has a clarity and lightness of touch that is certainly interesting, but fails to convince.